 MOCA: Meltwater routing and Ocean-Cryosphere-Atmosphere response

-a joint project of the INQUA PALCOM (Paleoclimate) and TERPRO (Terrestrial Processes) Commissions
+a joint network project of the INQUA PALCOM (Paleoclimate) and TERPRO (Terrestrial Processes) Commissions

-Principle Objective: to establish a constrained regional meltwater and iceberg discharge chronology for the northern hemisphere during the last deglaciation with well-defined error bars.
+Principle Objective: to establish a constrained regional meltwater and iceberg discharge chronology for all major ice sheets during the last deglaciation with well-defined error bars.

 The Consequent Objective is to establish a good conceptual understanding of the interactions between the cryosphere, ocean, and atmosphere associated with this chronology.